The Athletic Training Program is currently not accepting students into the undergraduate curriculum as a result of a

 The Middle-Level Education program is designed to prepare teachers to teach in grades 4-8 as a mathematics and science or as an English/language arts and social studies specialist and in grades four through six as a self-contained generalist.

-The primary mission of the Bachelor of Science Degree Program in Psychology is to provide a sound understanding of the basic scientific principles of psychology.
-We believe this foundation will serve students who choose to acquire advanced degrees in psychology or related fields, as well as those who enter people oriented occupations following graduation.
+The primary mission of the Psychology Programs is to provide a sound understanding of the basic principles of psychological science.
+This foundation will serve students who choose to earn advanced degrees in psychology or related fields, as well as those who enter people oriented occupations following graduation.

 Psychology and Counseling